d20-Luna/IronGods/Traits/README.md

 Outside of Numeria, Robots may have the Rare trait but within the land they only have Uncommon as many of the citizens there have at least heard of one.

-## Effect Traits

-### Beam

-Beams are rays of focused energy from technological sources that capable of inflicting a variety of effects - painful or otherwise.
-Some equipment, such as the [Scatterlight Suit](/Technology%20Guide/Armor/README.md#scatterlight-suit) are specifically designed to counter such rays.

-Note that a beam is specifically technologic in nature.
-Spells such as [*ray of enfeeblement*](https://2e.aonprd.com/Spells.aspx?ID=244) do not get affected by anything that affects beams.

-### Laser

-Lasers are beams of intensely focused light capable of burning anything it strikes.
-Weapons and effects with the Laser trait are unaffected by force barriers and transparent physical barriers like windows.
-Invisible creatures are immune to Laser effects and damage from a Laser weapon.

-### Plasma

-Plasma is superheated, electrically charged gas.
-Effects with the plasma trait typically deal both fire and electricity damage in equal amounts.
-For effects that deal persistent damage, treat it as dealing persistent fire damage only.

 ## Equipment Traits

 ### Grenade